 - 17 ESA lodged the present application at the Court's Registry on 9 November 2018.
 ESA requests the Court to: - 1.
-Declare that Iceland has failed to adopt the measures necessary to make the Act referred to at point 7ja of Annex XIX to the Agreement on the European Economic Area (Commission Implementing Regulation (EU) 2015/1051 of 1 July 2015 on the modalities for the exercise of the functions of the online dispute resolution platform, on the modalities of the electronic complaint form and on the modalities of the cooperation between contact points provided for in Regulation (EU) No 524/2013 of the European Parliament and of the Council on online dispute resolution for consumer disputes), as adapted by Protocol 1 to the EEA Agreement, part of its internal legal order as required by Article 7 of the EEA Agreement. - 2.
-Order Iceland to bear the costs of these proceedings. - 18 Iceland's statement of defence was registered at the Court on 11 January 2019.
+Declare that Iceland has failed to fulfil its obligations under the Act referred to at points 7d, 7f and 7k of Annex XIX to the Agreement on the European Economic Area (Directive 2013/11/EU of the European Parliament and of the Council of 21 May 2013 on alternative dispute resolution for consumer disputes and amending Regulation (EC) No 2006/2004 and Directive 2009/22/EC), as adapted to the EEA Agreement by Protocol 1 and under Article 7 of the EEA Agreement, by failing to adopt the measures necessary to implement the Act within the time prescribed, or in any event, by failing to inform the EFTA Surveillance Authority thereof; and - 2.
+Order Iceland to bear the costs of these proceedings. - Iceland's statement of defence was registered at the Court on 11 January 2019.
 Iceland submits that it does not dispute the facts of the case as set out in ESA's application.
-Furthermore, Iceland does not contest the declaration sought by ESA.
-Nevertheless, in its defence, Iceland states that the new draft bill will be presented to Parliament no later than February 2019 and implemented into the Icelandic legal order no later than March 2019. - 19 By a letter of 22 January 2019, ESA waived its right to submit a reply and consented to dispense with the oral procedure should the Court wish to do so.
-On 22 February 2019, Iceland also consented to dispense with the oral procedure, should the Court wish to do so. - 20 After having received the express consent of the parties, the Court, acting on a report from the Judge-Rapporteur, decided, pursuant to Article 41(2) of the Rules of Procedure ("RoP"), to dispense with the oral procedure.
+Furthermore, it does not contest the declaration sought by ESA.
+Nevertheless, in its defence, Iceland states that the new draft bill will be presented to Parliament no later than February 2018, and the Directive implemented in the Icelandic legal order in March 2019. - On 22 January 2019, ESA wrote a letter to the Court in which it waived its right to submit a reply and consented to dispense with the oral procedure should the Court wish to do so.
+On 22 February 2019, Iceland also wrote a letter to the Court in which it consented to dispense with the oral procedure, should the Court wish to do so. - After having received the express consent of the parties, the Court, acting on a report from the Judge-Rapporteur, decided, pursuant to Article 41(2) of the Rules of Procedure ("RoP"), to dispense with the oral procedure.